 The recipe comes from my friend and colleague, Jackie of The Beeroness.
 They’re from her third book, Lush: A Season by Season Celebration of Craft Beer and Produce, and let me tell you, the book is stunning!

-It’s a season-by-season guide to cooking with beer, and it’s all vegetarian recipes full of amazing, seasonal produce.
+It’s a season-by-season guide to cooking with beer, with all vegetarian recipes full of amazing, seasonal produce.
 The photos are gorgeous, and the recipes are flavor-forward, yet still very approachable.
 More on the book soon.
-But first… let’s talk about these tacos!
+But first let’s talk about these tacos!

 The beer marinated sweet potatoes make these tacos so outstanding!
 You may wonder whether marinating raw sweet potatoes really works (my mom was super skeptical) and I’m here to tell you, the flavor of these marinated sweet potatoes is outstanding.